FlyBase/drosophila-developmental-ontology/README.md

 http://purl.obolibrary.org/obo/fbdv.owl

-(note this will not show up until the request has been approved by obofoundry.org)

 ### Editors' version

-Editors of this ontology should use the edit version, [src/ontology/fbdv-edit.owl](src/ontology/fbdv-edit.owl)
+Editors of this ontology should use the edit version, [src/ontology/fbdv-edit.owl](src/ontology/fbdv-edit.obo)

 ## Contact

-Please use this GitHub repository's [Issue tracker](https://github.com/FlyBase/flybase-developmental-ontology/issues) to request new terms/classes or report errors or specific concerns related to the ontology.
+Please use this GitHub repository's [Issue tracker](https://github.com/FlyBase/drosophila-developmental-ontology/issues) to request new terms/classes or report errors or specific concerns related to the ontology.

 ## Acknowledgements